BONUS EPISODE: Elon Musk at Code Conference 2021

 You can't just, when you try to develop brand new technology, it doesn't instantly become cheap and affordable.

-Think of like cell phones, and the early cell phones were were really expensive and sucked, you know,
+Think of like cell phones, and the early cell phones were were really expensive and sucked, you know, frankly.

-some number of people didn't pay for the expensive cell phones, there would not be the inexpensive cell phones that everyone can afford.
+But if if some number of people didn't pay for the expensive cell phones, there would not be the inexpensive cell phones that everyone can afford.

-So we should thank billionaires for going into space.
+So thank billionaires for going into space.

-I mean, you know, it doesn't have to be top of your thank you list, but I mean it's not,
+I mean, you know, it doesn't have to be top of your thank you list, but I mean it's not

-there's some new technology, especially if it's a physical object, that you can just suddenly make it cheap and available.
+there's a common misconception that there's some with some new technology especially if it's a physical object that you can just suddenly make it cheap and available

-But you have to have many design iterations and you've got to scale up the production and get economies of scale.
+but you have to have many design iterations and you've got to scale up the production and get economies of scale.

-well, why are you building this Tesla roadster back in the day?
+We had this argument against Tesla for a long time because people would say like, well, why are you building this Tesla roadster back in the day?
+It's basically,

-it's an expensive toy sports car for rich people.
+you know, it's an expensive toy sports car for rich people.
+And we're like, yes, it is,

 but